 I think about productivity a lot.
 Getting shit done.
 Or not.
 Mostly not.
 That’s real.
 I had a little time and decided to put down some raw ideas.
 I’m not trying to offer advice or position myself in any particular way.
 I’m just a person reacting to the times.

-Productivity during this time hasn’t meant meeting writing quotas, sending stories out, editing, reading, all that.
+Productivity during this time hasn’t meant pushing myself to meet writing quotas and all that.
 I also haven’t been working on any photography, though I will get out all the gear every so often and not get anything done.
 I have enough of a process I can tell when it will feel good to sink into the project and lose a few hours—and also when it will not.
 Lately, I’ve felt like it will not feel good or produce anything worthwhile.